Handley-Page Halifax LL145, Skibbereen, Cork

 Wales.

-Gerald O'Brien, of Skibbereen recalls "Now 72 years old, I
+Gerald O'Brien, of Skibbereen recalled "Now

-have retained a vivid memory of the events of that day
+72 years old, I have retained a vivid memory of the events

-turned nine at the time and, not surprisingly, I was in class
+I was just turned nine at the time and, not

-at school when the drama began.
-Our first apprehension
+surprisingly, I was in class at school when the drama

-was that of sound - a very loud roar from the four 1800 hp
+very loud roar from the four 1800 hp Bristol Hercules aero

-school without delay into the adjoining play yard.
+delay into the adjoining play yard.
+I am glad he

-I am glad he did so, for it was from there that I had
+did so, for it was from there that I had witnessed the image

-coming to earth.
+earth.
 The surrounding buildings precluded all

 possibility of seeing the actual touch-down.
 Suddenly

-the noise had ceased, after which we were ordered back to our
+the noise had ceased, after which we were ordered back to

-seats in the class rooms.
-Before resuming studies, our
+our seats in the class rooms.
+Before resuming studies,

-had seen had by then "landed safely on the Marsh".
+we had seen had by then "landed safely on the Marsh".

 At lunch time, we got a fine view of the undamaged